-Electronics certificate programs that focus on computer technology and telecommunications can provide students with a solid understanding of established telecommunications and networking concepts.
-Students learn through a combination of coursework and hands-on training in computer labs.
+Students in an electronics certificate computer technology program learn through a combination of coursework and hands-on training in computer labs.
 Programs may consist of 2-4 semesters and require roughly one year to complete.
 Applicants are required to have a high school diploma or GED credential for admission.

 - Procedure-oriented programming

 Completing an electronics certificate program with an emphasis in computer technology and telecommunications may provide job opportunities in many related industries.
 Some possible career titles may include: